GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/2=Legendary Spells (31) .md

 **At Higher Tiers**: For every tier beyond minimum, the save is made with a +1 bonus.

 **Critical Failure**: You must perform an incapacitation save with a penalty equal to the spell's tier.
 A critical failure will not kill you, but you will instead receive spell sickness equal to the points of failure.

+#### Tinto's Storm

+**Minimum Tier**: 6

+**Casting Time**: 7 actions

+**Range**: 50 yards

+**Duration***:  5 rounds

+**Effect**: You designate a circle with a 15 yard radius within range.
+At the end of the following phase, and each phase afterwards for the duration, an unusual dust storm will rage in the area.
+A number of cutting attacks are inflicted equal to 4 divided by the number of creatures in the area.
+Then inflict a number of electrical attacks equal to the spell's tier divided by the number of creatures in the area to each creature in the area.
+Then inflict a number of cold attacks equal to your [Magic] bonus divided by the number of creatures in the area against each creature within the area.
+It then inflicts a fire attack against each creature wihin the area.

+**At Higher Tiers**: When cast at 7th tier or higher, for every tier beyond 6th, the range and radius are both increased by 5 yards.
+Additionally, for every two tiers beyond 6th, the number of attacks for each type (before dividing) is increased by 1.
+This does not increase the number of fire attacks inflicted.

+**Critical Failure**: You are surrounded by a dust storm that causes disadvantage on [Prcp] checks and saves for a number of rounds equal to the spell's tier.
+You also receive a cutting attack, electric attack, cold attack and fire attack.
+The attacks receive a bonus against you for the purpose of inflicting a critical attack equal to half (round down) of the spell's tier.

 ### Vehemente (3
 Arguably the most intelligent arcanist of his world, he claims to hail from a world opporessed by warring forces of light.